 May 18, 1976: New Bingley Hall, Stafford, England

-Watch some rare footage from the Stones in Stafford 1976 (from Mace Archive)
+Watch: Rare footage from the Stones in Stafford 1976 (from Mace Archive)

 Rockin’ Stafford: The Stones at Bingley Hall

-Keith Richards was in full pirate mode, Ronnie Wood had officially joined the band, and Mick Jagger, as always, commanded the crowd like a seasoned ringmaster.
+Keith Richards was in full pirate mode, Ronnie Wood had finally officially joined the band, and Mick Jagger, as always, commanded the crowd like a seasoned ringmaster.
 The setlist featured a wild mix of old favorites blended with new material like Hand of Fate and Fool to Cry.
 The Stones were raw, loose, and loud—just the way fans love them.

 A Night to Remember